-Most adult dogs do not show any symptoms.
-Puppies sometimes have a pot-bellied appearance, may not gain weight appropriately, might have a poor haircoat and may experience vomiting and diarrhea.
+Most adult dogs do not show any symptoms if they have roundworms.
+Puppies sometimes have a pot-bellied appearance, may not gain weight appropriately, might have a poor haircoat and may experience vomiting and diarrhea from this parasite.

 What are the best ways to prevent roundworms in dogs?